polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

     ![zero-peer](/images/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator/polkadot-zero-peer.webp)

-    Make sure you have libp2p port `30333` enabled.
+    Make sure you have libp2p port `30333` activated.
 It will take some time to discover other peers over the network.

 ## Bond DOT

 Once your validator node is synced, the next step is bonding DOT.
-A bonded account, also called a stash, holds your staked tokens (DOT) that back your validator node.
-Bonding your DOT means locking it for a period, where it cannot be transferred or spent, but is used to secure your validator’s role in the network.
+A bonded account, or stash, holds your staked tokens (DOT) that back your validator node.
+Bonding your DOT means locking it for a period, during which it cannot be transferred or spent but is used to secure your validator's role in the network.
 The following sections will guide you through bonding DOT for your validator.

 ### Minimum Bond Requirement

 Before bonding DOT, ensure you meet the minimum bond requirement to start a validator instance.
-The minimum bond is the least amount of DOT you need to stake to enter the validator set.
+The minimum bond is the least DOT you need to stake to enter the validator set.
 To become eligible for rewards, your validator node needs to be nominated by enough staked tokens.

-For an example, on May 21st, 2024, the minimum stake backing a validator in Polkadot's era 1449 was 2,377,756.492 DOT.
+For example, on May 21st, 2024, the minimum stake backing a validator in Polkadot's era 1449 was 2,377,756.492 DOT.
 You can check the current minimum stake required using these tools:

 - [**Subscan**](https://polkadot.subscan.io/validator_list?status=validator){target=\_blank}
 - [**Staking Dashboard**](https://staking.polkadot.cloud/#/overview){target=\_blank}